Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 The album begins with several seconds of a chaotic swirl of sounds that matches the sinister feel of Dan Seagrave‘s iconic cover art, a bubbling globe of demonic faces writhing in pain.
 When the song actually begins, it is with an implosion that drags us into a netherworld of savage riffs and wicked tempo changes that lasts throughout the entire album.
 “Immortal Rites” is the perfect introduction to MORBID ANGEL‘s brand of death metal – it took the evil feeling of Slayer and Mercyful Fate and somehow made it faster, dirtier, more brutal, and devilishly complex.

 ‘Altars of Madness‘ is in an elite group of songs that possess an almost endless cache of riffs that are both catchy and unique, each new song unloading a toolbox of confounding, horrifying torture devices.
-“Suffocation” barely lets up once for its entire three minute runtime, the band’s intensity and focus mesmerizing in its almost inhuman, undeviating sense of purpose.
+“Suffocation” barely lets up once for its entire three-minute runtime, the band’s intensity and focus mesmerizing in its almost inhuman, undeviating sense of purpose.
 “Visions from the Dark Side” continues the onslaught, the tremolo-picked riffs that arise at about the 20-second mark undeniably potent and influential on an entire generation of death metal guitarists.

 The vicious “Maze of Torment” is a superb distillation of the dark powers being brought to bear on this album, the unholy synchronization of the instruments jaw-dropping in terms of both technique and stamina.
 David Vincent‘s gurgling vocals sound like they are coming from directly from the pits of Hell, meaning they fit the music perfectly.
-Azagthoth‘s guitar solo takes the satisfying insanity of Slayer’s guitar excursions and ups the ante in every way, Trey eschewing traditional scale / chord relationships, instead opting for a set of geometrical fretboard divinations all his own.
+Azagthoth‘s guitar solo takes the satisfying insanity of Slayer‘s guitar excursions and ups the ante in every way, Trey eschewing traditional scale and chord relationships, instead opting for a set of geometrical fretboard divinations all his own.

-The sheer virtuosity and viciousness that permeates the album makes for a challenging first (and tenth) listen, but it’s ultimately the songwriting that carries the day.
+The sheer virtuosity and viciousness that permeates the album make for a challenging first (and tenth) listen, but it’s ultimately the songwriting that carries the day.
 “Lords of All Fevers and Plagues” is dotted with perplexing, intoxicating flurries of lead guitar in between the perpetual lava flow of grinding, visceral riffing.

 Trey Azagthoth – Lead / Rhythm Guitars